The Trump Prophecy: Controversy

 Fox News reported on June 21, 2018 that Facebook blocked ads from ReelWorks Studios promoting The Trump Prophecy for meeting the social media platform's definition of "political" content, although Eldridge and the film's male lead, Chris Nelson, reasoned that Facebook judged the ads only by their inclusion of the word Trump.

-Quickly after The Trump Prophecy's January 2018 announcement, a Liberty University student began a petition on Change.org objecting to the film.
-The petition's concern was that it endorsed a man who performed actions in his office that went against Jesus' teaching to help marginalized groups of people.
-It also suggested students would have a harder time finding work in more liberal-aligned companies.
+Shortly after The Trump Prophecy's January 2018 announcement, a Liberty University student began a petition on Change.org objecting to the film.
+The petition's concern was that the film endorsed a man who performed actions in his office that were contrary to Jesus' teachings on helping marginalized groups of people.
+It also suggested that students would have a harder time finding work in more liberal-aligned companies.
 By the time of the film's premiere on October 2, the petition garnered 2,286 signees.

-When The Trump Prophecy was released, critical reviews were published that expressed disgust with the film, as they were alarmed by the fact that Liberty University, a powerful evangelical company, invested in a film that presented a disturbing message and legitimized the beliefs of a "radical" conspiracy theorist like Taylor.
+When The Trump Prophecy was released, critical reviews were published that expressed disgust with the film, as they were alarmed by the fact that Liberty University, a powerful evangelical company, invested in a film that they saw as presenting a disturbing message and legitimized the beliefs of a "radical" conspiracy theorist like Taylor.
 The Film Magazine described it as "a glorification of ignoring real solutions to mental illness that takes a turn into political propaganda."

 The producers of The Trump Prophecy denied any controversial political motive behind the film.
-While Eldridge predicted the backlash The Trump Prophecy received, he explained that the film was meant to ask "a divided nation" to pray for authority because humans are "called" to do so according to the Bible.
+While Eldridge predicted the backlash The Trump Prophecy received, he explained that the film was meant to ask "a divided nation" to pray for authority because humans are "called" to do so in the Bible.